 Brad Vaccaro: Brad has been training and educating athletes all over the country for almost twenty years about increasing speed and improving strength and power.
-He has owned has SCI for over 13 years.
+He has owned has SCI and Ultimate Track for over 15 years.
 He specializes is sport specific training with a focus on injury prevention.
 He has worked with over 30,000 athletes with phenomenal success and NO injuries.
 He has also been coaching track all over Bergen County NJ for 2 decades.

 Education - Associates degree in Exercise Science, NASM Advanced cert 1998, ACSM cert 1997, MES cert 1999, ACE cert 1996

 You will not find a SAFER / more effective workout anywhere!

 (Hurdles, HJ, LJ, TJ, Pentathlon, Decathlon)

 Roland has graduated from Hasbrouck Heights High School in 2013.
 He holds over 40 major meet championships, including 11 league/ conference titles and 4 state group championships.
 He holds 9 indoor and 6 outdoor school individual and relay records.
 Roland was 1st Team All County 6 times in 5 different events in winter and spring track.
 He also was awarded The Bergen Record's "Athlete of The Week" during his Senior year.
 He also competed in the New Balance Indoor Nationals 3 times where he placed 8th in the nation in the Pentathlon his senior year.

 Roland still competes as an Unattached Athlete for the Decathlon.

 HJ- 6'5" (High school) 1.99m (6' 6.25" Post HS)

 TJ- 46' 2"